The Strand Magazine, April 1917

 She gave a sigh.
 “You’re so splendid!”

 Bill was staggered.
 These were strange words.
 He had never thought much of himself.
 He had always looked on himself as rather a chump—well-meaning, perhaps, but an awful ass.
-It seemed incredible that any one—and Elizabeth of all people—could look on him as splendid.
+It seemed incredible that anyone—and Elizabeth of all people—could look on him as splendid.

 And yet the very fact that she had said it gave it a plausible sort of sound.
 It shook his convictions.
 Splendid!
 Was he?
 By jove, perhaps he was, what?
 Rum idea, but it grew on a chap.
 Filled with a novel feeling of exaltation he kissed Elizabeth eleven times in rapid succession.